eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 Now the instantiation `br.Buffer()` above is a polymorphic operation!
-It might return an instance of `BufferedFileReader.Buffer` or an instance of `BufferedReader.Buffer`, depending upon whether `br` refers to a plain `BufferedReader` or a `BufferedFileReader`.
+It might return an instance of `BufferedFileReader.Buffer` or an instance of `BufferedReader.Buffer`, depending upon whether `br` refers to a plain `BufferedReader` or to a `BufferedFileReader`.
 This is more than a cute trick.
 Polymorphic instantiation lets us eliminate the "factory method pattern" from our code.